Zero-Dynamics/cash-core/doc/servicenode-budget.md

 ServiceNode Budget API
 =======================

-OdynCash supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.
+Cash supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.

 Budgets go through a series of stages before being paid:
  * prepare - create a special transaction that destroys coins in order to make a proposal